top of page

 When Can You File A Breach Of Contract Claim In Pomona, California?

 All contracts are binding.
-So, a violation of such can allow non-breaching parties to seek damages for them.
+So, violating such a provision can allow non-breaching parties to seek damages for them.
 The most common cases of breach of contract claims include:

 If any of these apply to you, contact a prescreened Pomona Business Law Attorney to help you with your claim.
 In addition, a breach of contracts often results in financial losses for the aggrieved party, so they need to collect damage and ensure they recover from the incident.